What about free-range farms?

 The Oakland Tribune, “How one egg farmer has gone cage-free for 20 years,” 5/28/03

-Free-range and cage-free farms vary greatly, and while they may be an improvement over conventional farms, they are by no means free of suffering.
+Free-range, cage-free, and organic farms vary greatly, and while they may be an improvement over conventional factory farms, they are by no means free of suffering.
 Visiting the farms and slaughterhouses is the only way to know how the animals are being raised and killed before the meat hits your plate.

-See also: “Trouble in the henhouse: The scam of organic eggs”; How Free Is “Free-Range”? from Compassion Over Killing; Mercy For Animal’s analysis; brief guides to Meat and Dairy Labels and Egg Carton Labels from the Humane Society of the United States; Ezra Klein’s article on USDA ’s 2009 guidelines for the “naturally raised” marketing claim; and more photos that show organic does not equal “happy.”
+See also: “Trouble in the henhouse: The scam of organic eggs”; brief guides to Meat and Dairy Labels and Egg Carton Labels from the Humane Society of the United States; Ezra Klein’s article on USDA ’s 2009 guidelines for the “naturally raised” marketing claim; and more photos that show organic does not equal “happy.”